Control Panel

 Slow queries hurt user experience and waste resources.
 Our intelligent slow query monitor automatically identifies and tracks queries that need attention.

-Customizable Thresholds: Set your own definition of "slow" - from 0.2 seconds to 1.0 seconds - and let OpenSolr automatically flag queries that exceed your threshold.
+Customizable Thresholds: Set your own definition of "slow" - from 0.2 seconds to 1.0 seconds - and let Opensolr automatically flag queries that exceed your threshold.

 Why It Matters: